Use This One-Year CD if You’ll Owe Taxes Next Year

 Save for future tax debt with a one-year CD

-A one-year certificate of deposit allows you to earmark money now, so when you file next year, you'll have cash on hand to pay your tax debt.
-They're easy to set up and offer you an effortless way to gain a return, which is less money you'll have to pay out-of-pocket.
+A one-year certificate of deposit allows you to set aside funds now, so when you file next year, you'll have cash on hand to pay your tax debt.
+They're easy to set up and offer an effortless way to gain a return, which is less money you'll have to pay out-of-pocket.

-What's more, now is an excellent time to lock in a CD rate.
-While the Federal Reserve hasn't cut rates yet this year, some traders bet the Fed will cut rates four times this year to bail out the economy based on fears that Trump's tariffs will result in a recession.
+Now is an excellent time to lock in a CD rate.
+While the Federal Reserve hasn't lowered rates so far this year, some traders bet the Fed will cut rates four times this year to bail out the economy based on fears that President Donald Trump's tariffs will result in a recession.

 If this happens, saving rates, including CDs, will likely dip.
-So locking them in now ensures you earn a healthy rate of return, regardless of what the Fed decides.
+Locking them in now ensures you earn a healthy rate of return, regardless of what the Fed decides.

 Using this tool from Bankrate can help you find a good fit: